‘Profoundly indignant. Longstandingly indignant. Dignifiedly indignant.’ — Simon Leys & George Orwell, Part II

 I will not be cowed.

 My own slow-burn fellow-feeling of chagrin is stoked by half a century in the company of these friends.
-It is further renewed by my distaste for the self-serving Kumbaya smugness of others and the moral corruption of Stalino-Maoist Second Chancers — milksop Marxists and tenured radicals — in the academy, both in China and overseas.
+It has been further renewed by my distaste for the self-serving Kumbaya smugness of others and the moral corruption of Stalino-Maoist Second Chancers — milksop Marxists and tenured radicals — in the academy, both in China and overseas.
 Added to that, is the vile drift of inhuman populism and folderol spouted by opportunistic conservatives about their imagined Greco-Roman/ Judeo-Christian ‘West’.

 Of course, one recognises the complex, contradictory demography of the Silent Majority, as well as what I call The Other China.
 Swathes of everyday individuals, including writers, academics and intellectuals who, both due to necessity and as a result of personal proclivity, who persist or who choose to burnish their skill of self-preservation (see, for example, The Art of Survival in the Age of Xi Jinping).
 However, a quiet demeanour and soft-spoken reason often disguise a steely spirit of decency.